Who won Kasanganay vs Edwards?

 In terms of activity leading into the fight, Impa Kasanganay had been fighting more than Fabian Edwards.

-Going to this contest, Impa Kasanganay had last fought 5 months and 8 days ago, while Fabian Edwards' last outing had been 6 months and 18 days ago.
+Going to this contest, Impa Kasanganay had last fought 1 year, 7 months and 2 days ago, while Fabian Edwards' last outing had been 4 years and 9 months ago.

 What time did Kasanganay vs Edwards start?